Internet Service Disclosure

 8 Gbps 8056.2 Mbps

 Consumers may also determine the High-Speed Internet speeds available at their address on the CenturyLink website.
-For a full description of the CenturyLink High-Speed Internet service, please refer to the service agreement.
+For a full description of the CenturyLink High-Speed Internet service, please refer to the the CenturyLink Internet Subscriber Agreement.

 Once service is installed, customers can also determine the throughput of their High-Speed Internet service via the CenturyLink Speed Test.